kikawet/lights_out_solver/README.md

 # Lights out solver

-CLI program created in Rust to solve [Lights out puzzle](https://mathworld.wolfram.com/LightsOutPuzzle.html).
+CLI+GUI program created in Rust to solve [Lights out puzzle](https://mathworld.wolfram.com/LightsOutPuzzle.html).

 It finds the minimal solution and you aswell run in simulation mode to check that the board is going to look after a number of steps.
 ## Usage/Examples of flags